ajeanmahoney/diff-examples/displayref-diffs.md

 {{HTTP11}} provides no equivalent signal.
 Connection failures or interruptions are not sufficient signals that no processing occurred.

-The anti-replay mechanisms described in {{Section 8 of TLS}} are generally applicable to Oblivious HTTP requests.
+The anti-replay mechanisms described in {{Section 8 of RFC8446}} are generally applicable to Oblivious HTTP requests.
 The encapsulated keying material (or `enc`) can be used in place of a nonce to uniquely identify a request.
 This value is a high-entropy value that is freshly generated for every request, so